 Different categories are available, from free basic software (Sculptris), an intermediate license (ZBrush Core), and a full version (ZBrush).
 Moreover, lessons on ZBrush are available at Pixologic for free.

 Pixologic offers a free full version of ZBrush for download that runs for a generous 45 days, with no watermarks and no other types of functional restrictions.
 The trial version lets you test drive all the exciting 3D sculpting features this software has to offer.
 Keep in mind that you need an internet connection when running it.

 Even if you decide against buying ZBrush, you can keep the designs you made.
 The trial version lets you import, save and even export ZBrush designs.
 How great is that!
 Yet, this license is only available for non-commerical nor profit purposes.

 However, note that if you decide to purchase ZBrush, you will have to use a fresh installer.
 Since the free version of ZBrush you downloaded cannot be unlocked permanently.

-As for May 2019, Pixologic still offers on their website the trial version from 2018.
+As of, January 2020 Pixologic still offers on their website the trial version from 2018.

 The process to access the free trial is not quite straightforward: